Hadiyahh/Hadiyahh/README.md

 ---

-### Experience
-#### Jr. Support Analyst, Transform Shared Service Organization (June 2024 - August 2024)
-- Provided IT support and troubleshot issues for various systems and applications.
-- Assisted with CrowdStrike outbreak response and updated kernel/OS configurations.
-- Disassembled hard drives, organized barcodes, and set up systems for Windows 11 upgrades.

-#### Medical Office Assistant, Dr. Moussa Optometry Professional Corporation (January 2022 - January 2024)
-- Managed patient records and appointment scheduling, improving office efficiency.
-- Assisted with technical troubleshooting for office IT equipment.

----

-Feel free to explore my profile to see my progress as I continue learning and growing as a developer.
+Feel free to explore my profile to see my progress as I continue to learn and grow as a developer.
 Thank you for stopping by!